Scotland Trip May 2027

 West Highland Way Maps & Rucksack Readers Guides (one item per every 2 guests)

-Comprehensive tour pack with full information on walk including location details for accommodations and local facilities
+Comprehensive tour pack with full information on walk including location details for accommodations and local facilities (shared)

 What’s not included?